A group of moms sit with their new babies in a circle on the floor.

 The key thought at this age is to try and add variety to your child’s posture as much as possible.
 This can be as simple as holding them in different positions, using different chairs for them to sit in, and trying to introduce tummy time as soon as they have enough control over their neck muscles to hold up their head.

-A play mat is great for this age group where they can spend some time lying on their back looking at the hanging toys above.
-Before you know it they will try to reach and grab these toys.
+A play mat is great for this age group, so they can spend some time lying on their back looking at the hanging toys above.
+Before you know it, they’ll try to reach and grab these toys.

 Reach and grab